Greece Moments Greece Moments

 Andros Chora: The Sublime Island Capital

 The Island of Seafarers and Captains is authentic and has remained completely untouched by international tourism.
-The glorious times of the Greek shipping families can still be felt today on a walk along the marble streets of the Chora.
+The glorious days of the Greek shipping families can still be felt today on a stroll along the marble streets of the Chora.

-From the sea, Andros looks like other Cycladic islands, highly rugged and partly barren.
-However, if you go into the hinterland, you will be surprised by a multifaceted landscape.
+From the sea, Andros looks like other Cycladic islands — highly rugged and partly barren.
+However, if you venture into the hinterland, you’ll be surprised by a diverse and multifaceted landscape.

 Old stone paths meander through wildly romantic gorges and along rugged mountain slopes.
-The hiking trails are perfectly marked and make it easy to find your way around, even in remote areas of the island.
+The hiking trails are perfectly marked, making it easy to find your way around even in the most remote areas of the island.

-In the lush green valleys, even in midsummer, it splashes along many streams and geese cavort in the cool water under ancient stone bridges.
-Golden sandy beaches alternate with coves of white pebbles that make the sea shimmer seductively turquoise blue.
+In the lush green valleys, even in midsummer, streams babble and geese frolic in the cool water beneath ancient stone bridges.
+Golden sandy beaches alternate with coves of white pebbles that make the sea shimmer in seductive shades of turquoise blue.

 andros straende golden beach psili ammos